glennklockwood/limelead/content/sysadmin-howtos/rpi-wifi-island.md

 A [much more comprehensive writeup on this concept has been developed by Robin Newman][robin's guide], so if this guide is unclear, I highly recommend checking out Robin's guide.

+Ben Low also pointed out a handy tutorial that gives a much more sophisticated treatment of this approach using [Proxy ARP][proxy arp guide] that is a good thing to check out if this configuration is not good enough.

 `/etc/network/interfaces` should look something like this.
 If you couldn't tell, this is Raspbian (a Debian-derived distribution)